Rangers vs. Blue Jays Player Props Betting Odds

 Springer Stats

-- Springer has picked up at least one hit in two games in a row.
-During his last five outings he is batting .316 with two home runs, three walks and seven RBI.
+- Springer has picked up a hit in three games in a row.
+During his last five outings he is batting .316 with two home runs, two walks and five RBI.

 Springer Recent Games